 Spring weather in Texas is generally mild, making for excellent "sightseeing weather."
-To further the appeal of taking a spring sightseeing tour are a pair other elements: blooming flowers and historic steam engines.
+To further the appeal of taking a spring sightseeing tour is a pair of other elements: blooming flowers and historic steam engines.
 When you combine the three, you have the makings of a truly unique spring afternoon.

 Running between Palestine and Rusk, the Texas State Railroad uses steam engines to run the rails just as they have since 1896.
 However, instead of moving timber and other cargo, these days the Texas State Railroad takes passengers on a scenic trip through the Piney Woods of East Texas.